 We have always been fascinated by the history of Japanese gardens and their emphasis on natural patterns and elements.

 Our approach to designing and installing Japanese gardens in Southern California involves heavy collaboration and adoption of Japanese garden elements with local lifestyle, architectural style, and climate.
 For example, Southern California’s dry climate and alkaline soil conditions limit the use of many acidic-soil-loving plant varieties that are traditionally used in Japan.
-To adapt, we brings in western garden styles, local materials, technology, and plant life.
-We find that most clients appreciate his adaptability, and we thinks that this adaptability is what will sustain the art of Japanese garden design in the future.
+To adapt, we bring in western garden styles, local materials, technology, and plant life.
+We find that most clients appreciate his adaptability, and we think that this adaptability is what will sustain the art of Japanese garden design in the future.

 Reverence for Nature